ilya40umov/KotLink/README.md

 * Start dependencies with `kt_env_up`
 * Run application in Terminal with `./gradlew bootRun` (or in Intellij IDEA)
 * Go to `http://localhost:8080` in your browser and create your namespaces / links
-* Stop dependencies with `kt_env_down` (this command will remove all the data from the database)
+* Stop dependencies with `kt_env_down` (this command will also remove all data from postgres)
 * Run the CI pipeline with `kt_env_ci` (can be run in parallel with application)

 ### TODOs
+* document instructions on how to set up Vivaldi
-* implement generating per-user secrets for `/api/link/suggest` and `/api/link/redirect`
+* implement generation of per-user secrets for `/api/link/suggest`
 * improve DB-related error handling
-* document instructions on how to set up Vivaldi
 * add validation logic to namespace/alias service (e.g. default namespace should always be present)
-* develop chrome plugin
-* develop firefox plugin
 * implement caching for the `/api/link/suggest` endpoint

 * (Tech Debt) write tests for service layer